Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 **Explicit authentication while matching client authorization CNF**

-When authentication is explicit and there is a check wether the provided authorization confirmation claim (CNF) matches the credentials provided for authentication use the flow chart in figure 3 to esteblish the correct error codes.
+When authentication is explicit and there is a check wether the provided authorization confirmation claim (`cnf`, see [[rfc7800]]) matches the credentials provided for authentication use the flow chart in figure 3 to esteblish the correct error codes.

 ![](media/HTTP-FlowChart3.PNG)

-Figure 3: authentication is explicit, and client authorization confirmation claim matches authentication
+Figure 3: authentication is explicit, and client authorization confirmation claim (`cnf`) matches authentication.

 Links from flow chart in figure 3: